Can I pay my property tax online?

 -It is your responsibility, as the property owner, to make sure the Assessor’s office has the correct mailing address.
 If this is a newly purchased property, please verify that the Assessor’s office has the updated mailing address as they take the mailing address from the recorded deed, even though this may be your former address.
 Updating a mailing address with the Town Clerk’s office does NOT update the mailing address on the tax bills.

 -If you have not received a bill you should contact the tax office at (603) 926-6769.
-If your mailing address has changed please notify the tax assessor’s office at (603) 929-5837 to change the address on the bill.
-Unfortunately, there may be instances where you don’t receive a bill, however, it is ultimately the property owner’s responsibility to pay the taxes, and any fees due, whether or not you receive a bill.
-You can always check online at www.hamptonnh.gov to see what is due, or you can call us, or email us at email@example.com and we can email you a PDF copy of your bill.
+If your mailing address has changed please notify the assessor’s office at (603) 929-5837 to change the address on the bill.
+Unfortunately, there may be instances where you don’t receive a bill, however, it is the property owner’s responsibility to pay the taxes, and any fees due, whether or not you receive a bill.
+You can always check online at www.hamptonnh.gov to see what is due, or you can call us, or email us at firstname.lastname@example.org and we can email you a PDF copy of your bill.

 What happens if I don’t pay the taxes or interest due?
 What is the lien procedure?